whokilleddb/whokilleddb/README.md

 </div>

-### <div align="center">I'm DB👋, a full-time full-stack freelance developer 👨‍💻 working remotely since 2013 🚀</div>
+### <div align="center">I'm DB👋, a Security Consultant and a Red Teamer 👨‍💻 working in the Infosec since'20 🚀</div>

 - 🔭 I’m currently working on Red-Teaming Stuff

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🦀 Fights with the Borrow Checker

-- ❓ Ask me about anything related to MERN stack and related technologies
+- 🐧 Loves Linux and anything & everything open source

-- ⚡ Fun fact: I like to keep my night shift activated 24 x 7
+- ⚡ Fun fact: I can live off Potato Crisps and Pepsi

 <br/>